Relearning how to learn

 Illusions of knowledge

-Rereading notes Active recall and spaced repetition
+Rereading notes.
+Instead, practice active recall and spaced repetition.

 Procrastination